Connor Joe

-Connor Kok-Wy Joe (born August 16, 1992) is a Chinese-American professional baseball first baseman and outfielder for the Pittsburgh Pirates of Major League Baseball (MLB).
-He has previously played in MLB for the San Francisco Giants and Colorado Rockies.
+Connor Kok-Wy Joe (born August 16, 1992) is an American professional baseball outfielder and first baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Colorado Rockies, Pittsburgh Pirates, San Diego Padres, and Cincinnati Reds.
+Joe was selected by the Pirates in the first round of the 2014 MLB draft.

 Amateur career

-Joe attended Poway High School in San Diego, California, and played college baseball at the University of San Diego.
-In the summer of 2011, he played with the Kelowna Falcons of the West Coast League prior to attending the University of San Diego.
-Then in 2013, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League, and was named a league all-star.
+Joe attended Poway High School in Poway, California, and the University of San Diego, where he played college baseball for the San Diego Toreros.
+In 2011, he played collegiate summer baseball with the Kelowna Falcons of the West Coast League prior to attending the University of San Diego.
+In summer 2012, he played summer league baseball for the Duluth Huskies of the Northwoods League.
+Then in 2013, he played with the Chatham Anglers of the Cape Cod Baseball League, and was named a league all-star.

 Professional career

 Pittsburgh Pirates

-Joe was drafted by the Pittsburgh Pirates in the first round, 39th overall, of the 2014 Major League Baseball draft.
+The Pittsburgh Pirates selected Joe in the first round, 39th overall, of the 2014 Major League Baseball draft.

 Joe made his professional debut in 2015 with the West Virginia Power, and batted .245/.366/.303 on the year.
-He spent the 2016 season in High-A with the Bradenton Marauders, slashing .277/.351/392 in 107 games.
-After the 2016 season, he played in the Arizona Fall League.
-Joe was assigned to the Double-A Altoona Curve to begin the 2017 season.
+He spent the 2016 season in High-A with the Bradenton Marauders, slashing .277/.351/.392 in 107 games, while playing third base.
+After the 2016 season, he played in the Arizona Fall League, where he batted .204/.371/.347 for Surprise.
+Joe was assigned to the Double-A Altoona Curve to begin the 2017 season, and with them he batted 240/.338/.380.

 Atlanta Braves

 On August 5, 2017, Joe was traded to the Atlanta Braves in exchange for Sean Rodriguez.
-In 20 games with the Double-A Mississippi Braves, Joe had a .135 batting average.
+In 20 games with the Double-A Mississippi Braves, Joe batted .135/.233/.154.